Seltsam1/mars-web-scraping/README.md

 - All necessary files are in the "web-scraping" folder
   - The jupyter notebook file contains all prelimary code used in scraping the above websites and shows resulting values of variables
-  - The first pythin file (marps_scraping.py) contains functions based on the code in the jupyter notebook to scrape the above websites
+  - The first pyton file (marps_scraping.py) contains functions based on the code in the jupyter notebook to scrape the above websites
+  - The second python file (app.py) will create a flask instance, store scraped data into a mongo database, and render the indext.html file
-  - The second pythong file (app.py)....
+  - The html file (located in templates folder)...

 ## Features